moonavw/labman/README.md

 	- when bumped, it auto build release and deploy to specified app in pipeline, also promote to next stage in pipeline.
 And transit issue status to "Ready for test/Deployed..."
 	- auto configure the app config for each release build
 	- team masters could publish the release as the RC ready to release
+	- when a Release closed, the RC branch and outdated tags will be deleted from gitlab, only keep the last tag

 ## Constants
 there are some constants defined in code as convention